tapichugina/Portfolio/Dashboards/America's Best Employers/README.md

     - Govenment Service companies are oldest (average age is 150 years) and biggest (average size 80K) in comparison with other industries
     - Retail & Wholesale companies are one of the biggest (over 80K employees), however, they are relatively young (less than 80 years)
     - Health care companies are relatively small (around 20K) and relatively young (around 80 years)
-* The companies for particular industries have a preferred location within the USA.
-For example, companies from Construction, Oil & Gas operation are clustered in Texas state area, 8 companies in Texas vs 1-2 in other states.
-Companies from the Automative industry clustered in Michigan state area.
+* The companies of particular industries have a preferred location within the USA.
+For example, companies from Construction, Oil & Gas operation are clustered in Texas: 8 companies in Texas vs 1-2 in other states.
+Companies from the Automative industry are clustered in Michigan.